-• Improve roadway user conditions on Embarcadero Way
+• Improve roadway user and safety conditions on Embarcadero Way

 • Minimize conflicts from occurring due to insufficient space for two-way traffic on Embarcadero Way